-Jane’s All About Airplanes’ 2013 announcement that Whitehead should be credited with having flown in 1901 puts an authoritative stamp on an achievement that had previously lacked recognition by most aviation historians.
+Jane’s All About Airplanes’ 2013 announcement that Gustave Whitehead should be credited with having flown in Fairfield and Stratford in 1901 puts an authoritative stamp on an achievement that had previously lacked recognition by most aviation historians.
 Advocates of Whitehead’s role in history, especially Stella Randolph, William O’Dwyer, and Andy Kosch, have pursued the story over the years in order to win this kind of recognition.
 For more information, see coverage by NPR, CBS This Morning, the Connecticut Post and the in-depth website of researcher John Brown, including his explanation about the “missing photograph” from the 1901 flight.
-The Smithsonian’s spring 2013 press release explains why it does not accept Whitehead’s claim and discusses the agreement it signed with the Orville Wright estate.
+The Smithsonian Air and Space Museum’s spring 2013 article explains why it does not accept Whitehead’s claim.
 Brown’s in-depth article summarizing his research, with citations, is available here.

 Following Jane’s recognition, Governor Malloy of Connecticut signed into law on June 25th House Bill 6671, which includes among its provisions recognition of Gustave Whitehead as the first man to achieve successful powered flight.
 Per the text of the bill, in Connecticut “Powered Flight Day” will now be celebrated to honor Gustave Whitehead rather than the Wright Brothers.
 For more information, see coverage by The Economist.